...

 Stop 5.03:Trekking at Murodō

-☛ Trekking: there are various trekking courses in the area.
+☛ Trekking: The area offers a variety of trekking courses.
 Consider the amount of time you have and choose the course that best suits you.

 No matter which course you choose, make sure you walk to the Mikurigaike Pond!
 The view there includes a reflection of the mountain in the pond and is absolutely breathtaking.